 But we do know that he has a larger share of the white working class vote who have not gone to college.

-You mean the people that have been screwed, the people that have been screwed out of jobs because of horrible.
+The people that have been screwed out of jobs because of horrible people?

 That dream has been demolished under the Obama years, so they're struggling right now.

-To bring these jobs back and to support, you know, the the workers that we're not paying attention to.
+To bring these jobs back and to support, you know, the workers that we're not paying attention to.

 I thought the first 40 minutes Donald Trump did really well for himself, and he wasn't taking the bait largely, and he was sticking to the issues.

-He had some good uh some good lines.
+He had some good lines.

 I was impressed with how much he actually knew about the Heller decision.

-I was shocked actually.
+I was shocked, actually.

-Um, and he obviously prepared for this debate.
+And he obviously prepared for this debate.

-Um I think that where the difference here is versus what went on in 2000 is that Al Gore didn't say he wasn't going to accept the results before the results had already happened.
+I think that where the difference here is versus what went on in 2000 is that Al Gore didn't say he wasn't going to accept the results before the results had already happened.

-Well, hang on a second.
+Hang on a second.

-And it was it took a Supreme Court decision.
+And they took a Supreme Court decision.

-Now with Donald Trump, did you see the Project Veritas tapes?
+Now, with Donald Trump, did you see the Project Veritas tapes?

-I did see.
+I did see it.

-I saw some.
+I thought some.

-Because on those tapes, and again, we have a money funding look, the the people involved tell us where the money comes from.
+Look, the people involved tell us where the money comes from.

-It comes from the Clinton campaign to foment vi hang on to foment violence and build a widespread voter fraud operation.
+It comes from the Clinton campaign to foment hang on to foment violence and build a widespread voter fraud operation.

 So it's all on tape.

-It ought to concern every American, not just Republicans or conservatives, and I'll ask you about that when we get back because it's a really important issue.
+And I'll ask you about that when we get back because it's a really important issue.

 Democrat Meloise Richardson has worked at Hamilton County polling places since 1988.